 Taking steps to protect your identity can go a long ways in preventing tax-related identity theft.
 Remember you can be a victim of identity theft even if you never use a computer.
 Scammers obtain personal information by stealing wallets, overhearing phone conversations or rummaging through trash.

 Cindy is a Senior Vice President /Information Technology and Operations Director for Heartland Bank.
 She graduated with a Bachelor of Science in Computer Science from the University of Nebraska-Lincoln.
+Outside of the bank, Cindy enjoys spending time with her family and going to garage sales and flea markets.

 Due to recently increased security requirements, we at Heartland Bank are no longer able to support version 10 or older of Internet Explorer.
 We are sorry for this inconvenience, and encourage you to upgrade to more secure options such as Internet Explorer 11, Google Chrome, or Mozilla Firefox.